ybmlk/Static-Node.js-and-Express-Site-Project-6/README.md

 > Styling Changes:
 > * Background color of the sidebar is changed
-> * Thumbnail Each card is more round
+> * Projects' thumbnail is more round
 > * Hovering over a thumbnail causes box shadow